vuestorefront/vue-storefront/docs/guide/cookbook/elastic.md

 [[toc]]

 ## 0. Introduction
 Elasticsearch is the choice of _Vue Storefront_ for its data store as naturally as there must be reasons behind this.
+What is all this fuss about Elasticsearch?

 <br />
 <br />

-## 1. What is all this fuss about Elasticsearch
+## 1. Where Elasticsearch fits in VSF
 ### 1. Preparation
 ### 2. Recipe
 ### 3. Peep into the kitchen (what happens internally)